Clemapfel/jluna/docs/manual.md

 end
 ```

 In Julia, we use `[]` when we want the expression to be vectorized, and `()` when we want the expression to stay an object of type `Base.Generator`.
 The latter has the significant advantage that iterating and accessing its values is *lazy-eval*, meaning that we only perform computation when actually accessing the value.
+If we use `[]`, the generator is serialized on construction.

 In jluna, we can create a generator expression using the postfix string-literal operator `_gen`:

-> **C++ Hint**: A postfix string-literal operator is of the type `_x`, where x is an arbitrary name.
+> **C++ Hint**: A postfix string-literal operator has syntax `_x`, where x is an arbitrary name.
 We call it by appending it to the end of a C-string: `"string value here"_x`.
 >
-> See [here](https://en.cppreference.com/w/cpp/language/user_literal) for more info.
+> See [here](https://en.cppreference.com/w/cpp/language/user_literal) for more information.

 ```cpp
 // in Julia: